 The 48 SH for the MESOL program are distributed over four semesters (Summer, Fall, Spring, Summer) with additional coursework (and practicum for some students) continuing through early August.
-All specific requirements for the ESOL portion of the MAT with ESOL program are found in a separate section of this Handbook beginning on page Error!
-Bookmark not defined..
+All specific requirements for the ESOL portion of the MAT with ESOL program are found in a separate section of this Handbook beginning on page 67.